LucaParsani/Advent-of-Code-2k23---Mining-Rubies/README.md

   - I lost a shit ton of time for a peculiarity of custom sort algorithms.
 Apparently, ```array.sort``` doesnt sort the array itself, but creates a sorted copy.
 So i had to add a ```!``` to overwrite the original with the copy, ```array.sort!```.
 I am sooo mad for this lol
 - Day 8:
   - Nice one.
 Despite the stack limitations not allowing me to make the search recursive, pretty clean code.
 Thankfully the right idea for Part 2 came up immediately, so no effort there either, despite the gargantuan solution
+- Day 9:
+  - I expected this one to be tricky, but it wasn't at all.
+First time I used the ```.map``` method in Ruby, does its job nicely.
+Might come in handy when the data structures will become more complex